-LiveText is a web-based, user-friendly artifact and assessment management tool that you will be using.
-Participation requires a one-time enrollment fee of \$98.
+• LiveText is a web-based, user-friendly artifact and assessment management tool that Andrews uses.
+Participation requires a one-time enrollment fee.
 This will give you LiveText access for a 5-year period.
 Your electronic portfolio will be available to be shared or used as you see fit.